nebari-dev/nebari-docs/docs/docs/started/deploy.md

 For instructions on installing and deploying Nebari HPC, please visit [How to install and setup Nebari HPC on bare metal machines](/how-tos/nebari-hpc).

 :::note
-Although it is possible to deploy Nebari HPC in the cloud, it is not generally recommended due to possible high costs.
+Although it is possible to deploy Nebari HPC in the cloud, it is not generally recommended due to potentially high costs.
 For more information, check out the [base cost] section of the docs.
 :::